froala/froala-reactive/README.md

-## Froala-Reactive
+# Froala Reactive WYSIWYG HTML Editor

-Froala-Reactive provides a template-based, reactive wrapper around the [Froala WYSIWYG HTML Editor](https://froala.com/wysiwyg-editor/pricing), designed to play nicely with [Meteor Framework](https://www.meteor.com/) client-side templates.
+>Froala-Reactive provides a template-based, reactive wrapper around the [Froala WYSIWYG HTML Editor](https://froala.com/wysiwyg-editor/pricing), designed to play nicely with [Meteor Framework](https://www.meteor.com/) client-side templates.

-Note that Froala Editor requires a [license for commercial use](https://froala.com/wysiwyg-editor/pricing).
+>Note that Froala Editor requires a [license for commercial use](https://froala.com/wysiwyg-editor/pricing).

-#### Breaking Change from v1.2.x to v2.x
+## Breaking Change from v1.2.x to v2.x

 Version 2.0.0 of this package onwards uses the upgraded Froala Editor V2.
 You will need to update and revise all Froala Editor API usage in your code (e.g. events, additional Froala Editor method calls, options) as described in the [V2 migration guide](https://www.froala.com/wysiwyg-editor/docs/migrate-from-v1).
 Please contact Froala directly for help, unless you really think there is an issue in the reactive wrapper code in this package(!)

-#### Installation
+## Installation

 You can install Froala-Reactive using Meteor's package management system  The Froala-Reactive package automatically includes the separate froala:editor package which provides the actual Froala Editor javascript library: